+Intraday reversal times occur at specific times of the day, each day, nearly every day.
 There are numerous aspects that make up the well-oiled machine that is the stock market.
 However, these aspects are formed by combinations of consistent and repeating patterns.
 One of these patterns is time.
 Though time can be used in a number of ways to gauge performance, this article is specific to pinpointed intraday reversal times.

 The average trader isn’t aware of these intraday reversal patterns, nor do they focus on time frames or likely even bother to look at times throughout the day.
 Those who are not aware suffer a disadvantage to those who are.
 Some have been trading for years, and still have never realized these time through their own trading.
 Others have kept detailed notes and have noticed the patterns or researched to have their eyes opened.
 It is these traders that hold that advantage over those who haven’t.

 Intraday reversal times are specific times throughout daily sessions that the market is much more likely to reverse price action or stall the most recent pattern.
 These reversals may not always be huge moves or even trend reversals, but a reversal in price action.
 Sometimes that reversal can trigger a massive move.
 Other times, the reversal is simply a return to retouch the trend line.
 These can happen regularly as a result of the way Wall Street functions, in addition to market maker activity.

 An example of this is the close of the bond market at 3:00 p.m.
 (EST).
 As a result, the last hour of trading may take direction based on the bond close.

 Another great example is within the first 5 minutes of the trading day.
 From 9:30 – 9:35 a.m.
 (EST), the general public’s market orders to buy or sell are being processed by market makers.
 Very commonly, some of the biggest swings can be found in price action during just the first 5 minutes.
 A high or low of the day may even be established within this time frame.